Back to Work

 Problem #1

-Constant app-switching to construct a picture of the race created unavoidable gaps in context and sustained cognitive load throughout the entire event.
+Constant app-switching to build a picture of the race left unavoidable gaps in context across the entire event.

 Problem #2

-Tyre data is rarely surfaced in the broadcast, and current stint information is impossible to find quickly — stripping away the strategic context that makes endurance racing compelling.
-This finding directly motivated the progressive disclosure approach in Decision #1.
+Tyre data rarely appears in broadcast, and current stint information is impossible to find quickly — the strategic picture simply isn't there.

 Problem #3

-Fans predominantly follow one class but still care what happens in the other.
-A flat text leaderboard forces users to monitor both classes simultaneously, with no way to prioritise without missing something.
+Fans mainly follow one class but still care about the other.
+A flat text leaderboard forces users to monitor both at once with no way to deprioritise one without losing it.

 Problem #4